What Is Inpatient Rehabilitation?

-Some kids come to our rehabilitation hospital through Minnesota’s first Level I Pediatric Trauma Center, which we operate in partnership with Regions Hospital.
-Others transfer from other facilities as soon as they’re medically stable.
+After certain severe injuries or complex surgeries, a child or teen may need to stay in the hospital to recover and restore their strength, cognition, and/or mobility.
+These individuals may come to our rehabilitation hospital through Minnesota’s first Level I Pediatric Trauma Center, which we operate in partnership with Regions Hospital, while others may transfer from different facilities as soon as they are medically stable.

 - Brain injury and related neurotrauma.